|Seismic Hazard Rating

 - Strengthen connection of cast stone veneer to the back-up concrete walls and slab at main entrance door.

 - Existing building is not accessible to patrons with disabilities.

 - Existing toilets are not accessible.

 - Existing doors are too narrow and not accessible.

 - Provide and install new elevator.
 Build a new concrete ramp in front of the building, starting from the sidewalk to the main floor.

 - Install new accessible service counters.

-- Renovate existing restrooms to make them accessible.
-Install new toilet fixtures as required.
+- Renovate existing toilets to make them accessible.
+Install new toilet fixtures.

-- Widen existing door openings and install new doors and hardware to comply with ADA requirements.
+- Widen existing door openings and install new doors and hardware that comply with ADA requirements.

 - Install new water heater and water pipes.

 - Replace existing ducts and piping as required.

 - Provide continuous ventilation in all restrooms during hours of library operation.